 By executive order, Sirleaf established a right to free, universal elementary education.
 President Sirleaf has also enforced equal rights for women, rights that were routinely ignored and abused during the chaotic years of civil war.
 Among other infrastructure projects, the Sirleaf administration has built over 800 miles of roads, attracting substantial foreign investment in mining, agriculture and forestry, as well as offshore oil exploration.
 A strong ally of the United States, President Sirleaf addressed a joint session of the United States Congress shortly after her inauguration.
 Liberia has also won support from China for construction of a new national university.
 President Sirleaf has placed a high importance on African and regional relations as well.
 She chairs the Mano River Union, fostering peace and economic cooperation among the neighboring nations of Liberia, Sierra Leone, Guinea and Côte d’Ivoire.

 In 2010, Newsweek magazine listed Johnson Sirleaf as one of the “Ten Best Leaders in the World,” while The Economist called her “the best president the country has ever had.”
 A grandmother of eight, President Sirleaf has become a popular symbol of democracy and women’s rights, not only in her own country, but throughout Africa and the developing world.
 In 2011, she was awarded the Nobel Prize for Peace, along with women’s rights campaigners Leymah Gbowee of Liberia and Tawakkul Karman of Yemen.
 The Nobel Committee credited Sirleaf’s contribution to “securing peace in Liberia, to promoting economic and social development, and to strengthening the position of women.”
-Four days after the announcement of the Nobel Prize, President Sirleaf was elected to a second term in office.
+Four days after the announcement of the Nobel Prize, President Sirleaf was elected to a second six-year term in office.

 In 2006, Ellen Johnson Sirleaf took the oath of office as President of Liberia, the first woman to serve as elected leader of an African nation.
 Her victory was the culmination of a 25-year campaign to bring democracy and justice to her country, a struggle that repeatedly subjected her to death threats, exile and imprisonment.